About

 Hobbies + Life Outside of Lab

-During my spare time, I like to explore local craft breweries, cocktail bars, and restaurants.
-I’m a fan of craft beer and the brewing process, though I’m partial to IPAs and sour beers.
+When I’m not in the lab, I enjoy exploring craft breweries, cocktail bars, and restaurants.
+I’m a fan of craft beer in general, though I’m partial to IPAs and sour beers.
 I also enjoy mixing cocktails, in particular, whiskey- and mezcal-based drinks.
 I recently opened an Instagram account to chronicle my journey as I learn to make more drinks (and occasionally take pictures of them).
 See an example below (taken at my dining room table!):

 Travel Map